The Oddtown problem modulo a composite number: Introduction

 \section{Introduction}

 The Oddtown problem is perhaps the simplest application of the linear algebra method in combinatorics, and it is often the first use of the method that students encounter.
-The problem asks for the largest size of a family $\cA$ of subsets of $[n]:= \{1,2,\dotsc,n\}$ of odd cardinality such that intersection of any two set in the family is of even size.
-Original motivation for the question was a problem of Erd\H{o}s that was solved independently by Berlekamp \cite{berlekamp} and Graver \cite{graver}.
-The name of the problem comes from the book of Babai and Frankl \cite{babai2020linear}, where it is cast as a story about a city whose council tries to contain prolifiration of clubs formed by its eccentic residents.
+The problem asks for the largest size of a family $\cA$ of subsets of $[n]:= \{1,2,\dotsc,n\}$ of odd cardinality such that the intersection of any two sets in the family is of even size.
+The original motivation for the question was a problem of Erd\H{o}s that was solved independently by Berlekamp \cite{berlekamp1969subsets} and Graver \cite{graver1975boolean}.
+The name of the problem comes from the book of Babai and Frankl \cite{babai1992linear}, where it is cast as a story about a city whose council tries to contain proliferation of clubs formed by its eccentric residents.

 After identifying each set with its characteristic vector, simple mod-$2$ linear algebra shows that the family $\cA$ can have no more than $n$ sets.
 The bound is sharp, as witnessed by the family of all single-element sets.
-There are many other sharp examples \cite[Ex~1.1.14]{babai2020linear}.
+There are many other sharp examples \cite[Ex~1.1.14]{babai1992linear}.

 There have been a number of works examining applications of linear algebra modulo a composite number to combinatorics.
-A particularly notable one is the line of works by Grolmusz \cite{grolmusz_old,grolmusz_new} who constructed large families of sets with nice intersection properties modulo a composite number; these found numerous applications.
-Another adjacent recent line of works \cite{arsovski, dhar_dvir, dhar2022maximal} concerns Kakeya problem over $\ZZ/{N\ZZ}$, which is a toy model for the original Kakeya problem.
+A particularly notable one is the line of works by Grolmusz \cite{grolmusz2000superpolynomial,grolmusz2003note} who constructed large families of sets with nice intersection properties modulo a composite number.
+These found numerous applications, and our construction in \Cref{sec:lower} is in the same spirit.
+Another adjacent recent line of works \cite{arsovski2021p,dhar2020proof,dhar2022maximal} concerns Kakeya problem over $\ZZ/{N\ZZ}$, which is a toy model for the original Kakeya problem.

 Motivated by the desire to better understand linear algebra arguments in combinatorics, in this paper we examine the generalization of the Oddtown problem to composite moduli.
-By \emph{$\ell$-Oddtown} we mean a set family $\cA\subset 2^{[n]}$ satisfying \begin{itemize} \item $\abs{A}\not\equiv 0\pmod \ell$ for any $A\in \cA$, and \item $\abs{A\cap B}\equiv 0\pmod \ell$ for any distinct $A,B\in \cA$. \end{itemize}
+By \emph{$\ell$-Oddtown} we mean a set family $\cA\subset 2^{[n]}$ satisfying \begin{itemize} \item $\abs{A}\nequiv 0\pmod \ell$ for any $A\in \cA$, and \item $\abs{A\cap B}\equiv 0\pmod \ell$ for any distinct $A,B\in \cA$. \end{itemize}